 - Ethics – caring and appreciative attitude towards people, the society and culture; socially responsible and sustainable thinking.

 - Openness – openness to cooperation and society’s developments.

 - Consistency – consistency in the provision of professional art education, preserving and passing on cultural heritage.

 - Innovation – shaping and implementing new viewpoints, ideas, and skills.

-All of TAC's degree programs are internationally accredited.
-In 2016, TAC successfully passed institutional accreditation and receiced commendation for service to society.
+All of Pallas University of Applied Sciences degree programs are internationally accredited.
+In 2016, Pallas University of Applied Sciences successfully passed institutional accreditation and receiced commendation for service to society.

-TAC was founded on 1 August 2000.
+Pallas University of Applied Sciences was named on 1 August 2018.
 On a continuity basis, it is a successor to a private educational institution established by the art society Pallas in 1919.
 Since the days of Pallas, the school has existed as both a secondary-level school and a higher art school:

 1919-1924 Art School of the Pallas Arts Association